MindPort-GmbH/VR-Builder-Documentation/docfx/articles/pro/process-menu/quick-start.md

 ## Quick Start

-Drag the prefabs `DesktopProcessControllerMenu` and `StandaloneProcessControllerMenu` into your VR Builder scene.
-The desktop menu will appear on the desktop screen when pressing Play (see image below).
-To open the standalone menu, press the primary button (usually the A button) on your controller.
+1. Search for the two prefabs `DesktopProcessControllerMenu`or `StandaloneProcessControllerMenu` in the Project explorer or go to the directory `Packages/VR Builder Pro/StaticAssets/Prefabs`
+2. Drag one or both UI prefabs in your process scene.
+3. The menu will appear when pressing Play.
+4. Feel free to try it out with the demo scene included in VR Builder!

 ![Demo Scene](images/demo-scene.png)